Shopify/polaris/polaris.shopify.com/content/components/inline-error.md

   - fileName: inline-error-default.tsx
     title: Default
     description: Use when the merchant has entered information that is not valid into multiple fields inside of a form, or needs to be displayed in a non-standard position in the form layout.
 ---

-# Inline error

-Inline errors are brief, in-context messages that tell merchants something went wrong with a single or group of inputs in a form.
-Use inline errors to help merchants understand why a form input may not be valid and how to fix it.

----

 ## Best practices